s87jackson/rfars/README.md

 #>   ..$ rd_owner     : chr [1:10150] "State Highway Agency" "Not Reported" "Not Reported" "State Highway Agency" ...
 #>   ..$ milept       : chr [1:10150] "68" "None" "None" "87" ...
 #>   ..$ sp_jur       : chr [1:10150] "No Special Jurisdiction" "No Special Jurisdiction" "No Special Jurisdiction" "No Special Jurisdiction" ...
-#>   ..$ harm_ev.x    : chr [1:10150] "Other Post, Other Pole or Other Supports" "Pedalcyclist" "Pedalcyclist" "Rollover/Overturn" ...
+#>   ..$ harm_ev      : chr [1:10150] "Other Post, Other Pole or Other Supports" "Pedalcyclist" "Pedalcyclist" "Rollover/Overturn" ...
-#>   ..$ man_coll.x   : chr [1:10150] "Not a Collision with Motor Vehicle In-Transport" "Not a Collision with Motor Vehicle In-Transport" "Not a Collision with Motor Vehicle In-Transport" "Not a Collision with Motor Vehicle In-Transport" ...
+#>   ..$ man_coll     : chr [1:10150] "Not a Collision with Motor Vehicle In-Transport" "Not a Collision with Motor Vehicle In-Transport" "Not a Collision with Motor Vehicle In-Transport" "Not a Collision with Motor Vehicle In-Transport" ...
 #>   ..$ reljct1      : chr [1:10150] "No" "No" "No" "No" ...
 #>   ..$ reljct2      : chr [1:10150] "Non-Junction" "Intersection" "Intersection" "Non-Junction" ...
 #>   ..$ typ_int      : chr [1:10150] "Not an Intersection" "T-Intersection" "T-Intersection" "Not an Intersection" ...